MadeiraData/sql-clr-ics/README.md

 `[ @event_identifier = ] 'event_identifier' [ OUTPUT ]`

  Optional output parameter returns the *event_identifier* of the calendar meeting.
 You may also override this value by specifying a parameter with a non-null value for it, in order to uniquely identify a calendar event.
 If no *event_identifier* was specified, a Global Unique Identifier (Guid) will automatically be generated instead.
 This parameter must be specified when **@method** is 'CANCEL'.
-The *event_identifier* is of type **nvarchar(255)**.
+The *event_identifier* is of type **nvarchar(255)**, and maps to the [UID property of the iCal spec](https://www.kanzaki.com/docs/ical/uid.html).

+`[ @ics_contents = ] 'ics_contents' [ OUTPUT ]`

+ Optional output parameter returns the entire ICS attachment contents, as per the [iCal standard specifications](https://www.kanzaki.com/docs/ical/) for a **VCALENDAR** document with a **VEVENT** calendar component.
+This value is constructed dynamically based on the previous parameters that you can specify.
+However, you may also override this value by specifying a parameter with a non-null value for it, in order to completely ignore all the iCal-related parameters of the procedure, and try to send your own custom-made ICS attachment file.
+This means that you can construct your own VCALENDAR document, and try to implement various advanced functionalities not natively covered by **sp_send_calendar_event**, or even send a calendar component other than VEVENT, such as [VTODO](https://www.kanzaki.com/docs/ical/vtodo.html) or [VJOURNAL](https://www.kanzaki.com/docs/ical/vjournal.html).

 ## Result Sets